manatlan/reqman/README.md

 **reqman** can be used as a python's module, or a commandLine.

 **Features**
-   * Light (simple py3 file, 1500 lines of code, and x3 lines for unittests, in TDD mind)
+   * Light (simple py3 file, 1800 lines of code, and x3 lines for unittests, in TDD mind ... cov:95%)
    * Powerful (at least as postman free version)
    * tests are simple (no code !)
    * Variable pool